jepz20/coffee_tracker/README.md

 ## Description
 Progressive Web App to keep track of the expenses and events related to a coffee plantation.

 Responsive, Mobile first, Offline first, installable Web Application built using React/Redux and Firebase.

-CoffetT has two main sections:
+CoffeeT has two main sections:

 1. News
 2. Properties